Daniel Simberloff: Early life and education

-Simberloff was born in 1942 in Wilson Borough, Pennsylvania.
-As a young child, he collected insects, especially beetles, pinning and preserving them in cigar boxes as early as four years old.
-In addition to his collection of insects, Simberloff also caught and kept salamanders and musk turtles in a basin in his home.
-He cites being influenced by his uncle, who was a chemist.
-Consequently, he received science books and was taken to science lectures throughout his youth.
-He moved to New York City at age 11.

 Simberloff received his Bachelor of Arts from Harvard College in 1964, and his Ph.D. in biology from Harvard University in 1969.
-He wanted to go to graduate school for mathematics, but changed his mind after taking a major biology course from future Nobel Prize winner, George Wald, as an undergraduate.
-This led to his introduction to Edward O. Wilson.
-Simberloff became a graduate student under Wilson, which began his career in ecology.
+He wanted to go to graduate school for mathematics, but changed his mind after taking a major biology course from future Nobel Prize winner, George Wald.

 Career

 Simberloff was a faculty member at Florida State University from 1968-1997 before relocating to the University of Tennessee, Knoxville.
-He is currently a distinguished professor there in the department of ecology and evolutionary biology.
-He directs the University of Tennessee’s Institute for Biological Invasions.
-His more recent work focuses on the presence of invasive species, and raises the “specter of ‘invasional meltdown”.
+He is currently a distinguished professor there in the Department of Ecology and Evolutionary Biology.
+His more recent work focuses on the presence of invasive species, and raises the "specter of 'invasional meltdown'".
 At present, Simberloff has a long-term project in Patagonia on the invasion of conifer trees, involving introduced deer, boar, and fungi.
 Simberloff has a total of over 350 publications, and he is currently working on several papers on invasive biology.